Low-Light Image Enhancement with Wavelet-based Diffusion Models: Method

 \section{Method}

 The overall pipeline of our proposed DiffLL is illustrated in Fig. ~\ref{fig:pipeline}.
-Our approach leverages the generative ability of diffusion models and the strengths of wavelet transformation which halves the spatial dimensions after each transformation without sacrificing information, resulting in visually satisfactory image restoration while improving the efficiency of diffusion models.
+Our approach leverages the generative ability of diffusion models and the strengths of wavelet transformation to achieve visually satisfactory image restoration and improve the efficiency of diffusion models.
+The wavelet transformation can halve the spatial dimensions after each transformation without sacrificing information, while other transformation techniques, such as Fast Fourier Transformation (FFT) and Discrete Cosine Transform (DCT), are unable to achieve this level of reduction and may result in information loss.
 Therefore, we conduct diffusion operations on the wavelet domain instead of on the image space.
 In this section, we begin by presenting the preliminaries of 2D discrete wavelet transformation (2D-DWT) and conventional diffusion models.
 Then, we introduce the wavelet-based conditional diffusion model (WCDM), which forms the core of our approach.
 Finally, we present the high-frequency restoration module (HFRM), a well-designed component that contributes to local details reconstruction and improvement in overall quality.